org-arl/unet-blog/_posts/2021-06-28-Synchronizing-physical-clocks-among-different-UnetStack-based-modems.md

 ```

+> NOTE: The RTCs are long-term synchronized through mechanism such as Network Time Protocol (NTP) and therefore provide stability for clock calibration.

 # Calibrating clock without relying on RTC

-It is possible that the RTC is no more accurate than the physical clock.
-In that case, it is obvious that it should not be used as a reference time source.
-Instead, we can measure and compare the clocks of the two modems directly.
+In the earlier section we relied on NTP to provide stability to the RTC clock which was used as a reference for clock calibration.
+However, in cases where there is no such means (e.g. NTP) to provide long-term synchronization for RTC, we can measure and compare the clocks of the two modems directly.
 In this section, we describe through a simple python script on how one can achieve this.

 _On user's machine_: